 DAY 1 & 2: Victoria Falls, Zimbabwe

-Upon your arrival into Victoria Falls Airport, you will be met and transferred by shared road transfer to Bayete Guest House (Budget Option), Ilala Lodge (Standard Option), The Elephant Camp (Superior Option) for two nights.
+Upon your arrival into Victoria Falls Airport, you will be met and transferred by shared road transfer to Bayete Guest House or Pioneers Victoria Falls (Budget Option), Ilala Lodge (Standard Option), Victoria Falls Safari Club (Superior Option) for two nights.

 Bayete Guest Lodge offers 25 en-suite rooms nestled among a beautiful garden, all decorated in a rustic, chic style and fitted with air-conditioning.
 The lodge can accommodate up to 55 guests at a time.
 The Caldecott Boma is home to the dining room, which offers breakfast (included in the rate) as well as lunch and dinner on request.
 The Ngwezi Bridge Pub with a swimming pool offer guests the perfect place to relax.
 Bayete also has a small outdoor gym area.

 Ilala Lodge is situated close to Victoria Falls as well as to the town centre.
 Wild animals are often seen grazing the hotel lawns as the National Park borders the front of the property.
 The Lodge offers 32 en-suite rooms each with access to the lawns or a balcony with good views of the Victoria Falls.
 There is an à la carte restaurant which serves breakfast, lunch and dinner and offers a comprehensive wine list and cocktails.